Hozukii/linked-blog-starter-md/School/Physics/Physics Notes/C. Wave behaviour/C.3 Wave Phenomena.md

  - The path difference is
  - $bsin\theta$ and this increases as $\theta$ increases.
  - There will be angles at which the waves  from the two edges of the slit interfere constructively.
- - if the secondary wavelets from the edges of the slit interrfere constructiev
+ - if the secondary wavelets from the edges of the slit interfere constructively.
+ - The first minimum of the diffraction pattern occurs when teh path difference between secondary waves from the edge of the slit is equal to one wavelength.
+That is if, $bsin\theta \theta = \lambda$.
+ - For the diffraction of light,